 We need a national pharmacare program to ensure everyone in Canada can access the medications they need.
 This program must be public, universal, comprehensive, accessible and portable.
 Pharmacare would save money and save lives.
-The government would as much as $11 billion per year.
+Canadians would save as much as $11 billion per year.

 The issue in detail

 About 70% of Canadians rely on private insurance plans provided through their employers.
 There are over 100 000 private drug plans across the country.
 They all provide different levels of coverage.
 Workers often pay for their drug coverage in the form of lower wages.
 If people lose their jobs, change jobs or retire, they often lose their drug coverage.

 Over 20% of the population relies on public drug plans.
 There are over 100 provincial, territorial and federal drug plans across the country, and they all provide different levels of coverage.
 Most public drug plans cover certain populations such as seniors or people on social assistance.
 The provinces and territories all cover different medications, which leaves access to some medications dependent on where you live.
 For example, the same cancer medication costs $0 in Nunavut, $3,000 in BC and $20,000 in PEI.

 Having a drug plan doesn’t mean that you are adequately covered.
 Both private and public drug plans often have high deductibles and co-payments.
 Drug plans also often limit the amount that people can claim per month or per year.
 These out-of-pocket expenses can make medications unaffordable.

 Among OECD countries, Canada pays some of the very highest prices for prescription medications.
 We could significantly lower these prices through bulk buying.
 By negotiating drug prices for the whole country, we’d have much better bargaining power.